 When One Dream Dies, Another One Is Born

 I was ten years old in this picture.
-From age ten to my mid-twenties my dream was to make an Olympic team.
+From age ten to my mid-twenties, I dreamed of making the Olympic team.

 Now, for the rest of the story.